karankashyap04/heutify/README.md

 ## Dataset

 The dataset used in this project was the Intel Image Classification Dataset.
-The shapes of the images in this dataset are `150 x 150`, and if you use a different dataset, some of the values would have to be adjusted accordingly.
+The shapes of the images in this dataset are `150 x 150`, and if you use a different dataset, some of the values would have to be adjusted accordingly. <br>

+We preprocessed the images in this dataset using the code in `preprocessing.py`.
+Based on the dataset you use, you can adapt the filepaths in `preprocessing.py` and preprocess your images by running that file using its main method.

 ## Running the model with the custom Multinomial Cross-Entropy loss function